Fill your home with the heavenly aroma of molasses, cinnamon, ginger and cloves with this easy recipe for healthier Gingerbread Muffins.

 Instructions

-- In a medium bowl, combine the flours, baking soda, ginger, cinnamon, cloves, and salt.
+• In a large bowl, combine the flours, baking soda, ginger, cinnamon, cloves, and salt.
 Set aside.

 Notes